davidthus/sunnyside-agency-landing-page/README.md

 ### What I learned

-In this project, for the first time, I have made a hamburger menu.
+In this project, for the first time, I made a hamburger menu.
 I know, I know, it is too good.

 ## Author